If you have had a BC driver’s licence for at least 2 years:

 When booking a car, try to factor a few extra minutes to brush off crumbs or shake out floor mats.
 If you’ve had pets or kids in the car, please do an extra sweep to make sure the car is left tidy for the next member.

-If you ever arrive at a Modo car and discover a mess left behind by a previous member, email photos and a description to report(at)modo.coop.
+If you ever arrive at a Modo car and discover a mess left behind by a previous member, email photos and a description to email@example.com.

-Modo cars are permitted to park for free in any permit or resident-only zone in the City of Vancouver.
-We also have preferred parking spots at Grouse Mountain and IKEA Coquitlam.
+We also have preferred parking spots at Grouse Mountain, Mount Seymour and IKEA Coquitlam.
 But yes, you still have to pay at the meter.

 It’s unpleasant to think about collisions but it’s best to be prepared.
 Here is some advice that could help out (adapted from ICBC):